Joe-Bresee/Joe-Bresee/README.md

 💡 Current Projects
 - Leader of VikeSec, UVic’s cybersecurity club, organizing penetration testing and fostering a collaborative environment.
 - Developing a self-hosted LAMP-stack cloud solution for secure file sharing.
+Currently working on the cloud's security.
 - Working on a open-source e-reader solution for access to free books.
-- Working on a secure subnetwork solution to enhance the security of my home cloud.

 💼 Work Experience
 - Front-End Developer (Co-op) at Inspire UVic: Led the development of a web tool with React-Redux, serving nearly 200 users, and continued to grow the project in collaboration with professors.